fischer-a/digital_lexicography/README.md

 # digi_lex

-## Notes for the lecturer
+## Notes for Francisco

 ### General thoughts:
-I am the one who joined the course this week and asked about using her own data.
+* I am the one who joined the course this week and asked about using her own data.
 For this week's assigment (assigment 2) I have not used my own data yet.
-But I will try to work with my own data from next week on.
+But I will try to work with it from next week on.
 Thanks for letting me join the course.
+* missed the first 2 weeks of class, I hope I got everything right about how to do the assignments in general.
+* have not worked with Github before.
+In case something is not working out in terms of access etc., please let me know.

 ### Assigment 2:
-Since I missed the two weeks of class, I am now sure if we are to comment our code or write something somewhere else.
-I just commented in 'parse-beolingus' this time.
+* There are comments in parse_beolingus.py.
+* I tried to solve task 2 as code, just trying things out.

 ### Assignment 1:
 I missed this one since I only joined the course this week.
 Thanks for sharing the code with all of us.

 ## Notes for myself
 #### Assigment2 :